Galactic Energy Production

 Fig.6 -- Ishtar Energy Mix

-Waterworlds obey to a similar logic, with the ocean world type of energy mixes, relying on thermoelectrical devices leveraging the temperature differences between the surface and the abyssal regions as well as tidal power, both being extremely reliable and almost permanent power sources on waterworlds.
+Waterworlds obey to a similar logic, with the ocean world type, relying on thermoelectrical devices leveraging the temperature differences between the surface and the abyssal regions as well as tidal power, both being extremely reliable and almost permanent power sources on such planets.

 Fig.7 -- Okean Energy Mix